All-electrical scheme for valley polarization in graphene

-This quantity serves as a measure of the extent to which valley polarization is achieved in the proposed setup.

-The key mechanism for achieving valley polarization in this setup is the matching of transverse momenta between graphene and the normal metal.
-This is illustrated in Fig.~\ref{fig:disp}, where the energy $E$ is plotted as a function of $k_y$ for $k_x = 0$ in both graphene and the normal metal.
-Within the bias window, the values of $k_y$ in graphene and the normal metal are nearly identical, facilitating valley polarization.
+The mechanism is illustrated in Fig.~\ref{fig:disp}, where $E$ vs $k_y$ for $k_x = 0$ shows that within the bias window, $k_y$ values in graphene and metal align, enabling valley-selective transmission.

-{\it Results .-} Varying the chemical potential of the normal metal, $\mu_n$, alters the size of its Fermi surface.
-Figure~\ref{fig:mu}(a) shows the conductance through graphene, $G_g$, and the valley polarization efficiency, $\eta$, as functions of $\mu_n$, while keeping other parameters fixed.
-In Fig.~\ref{fig:mu}(b,c), the Fermi surfaces of the normal metal and graphene are depicted for (b) $\mu = -1.4~\text{eV}$ and (c) $\mu = -4~\text{eV}$.
-In Fig.~\ref{fig:mu}(b), the Fermi surfaces of graphene and the normal metal share a larger range of $k_y$, leading to high conductance through graphene, as seen in Fig.~\ref{fig:mu}(a).
-In contrast, for case in Fig.~\ref{fig:mu}(c), the mismatch in $k_y$ values results in lower conductance through graphene.
+{\it Results.--} Varying the normal metal’s chemical potential $\mu_n$ alters its Fermi surface size.
+Figure~\ref{fig:mu}(a) shows the graphene conductance $G_g$ and valley polarization efficiency $\eta$ versus $\mu_n$.
+Panels (b) and (c) display Fermi surfaces for $\mu = -1.4~\text{eV}$ and $-4~\text{eV}$, respectively.
+At $\mu = -1.4~\text{eV}$, the Fermi surfaces of graphene and the metal share a broader $k_y$ range, resulting in higher conductance.
+At $\mu = -4~\text{eV}$, the $k_y$ mismatch lowers $G_g$, as also reflected in Fig.~\ref{fig:mu}(a), where $G_g$ is nearly zero for $\mu_n \lesssim -1.8~\text{eV}$, and most electrons from terminal-1 reach terminal-2.